-Museums are a great way to spend a family weekend, but if you don't have a membership, admission can add up quickly, especially if you have a large family.
+Museums are a great way to spend a family weekend, especially during the winter, but if you don't have a membership, admission can add up quickly, especially if you have a large family.
 Thankfully, Philadelphia and its suburbs are home to a number of museums where kids can learn and play all for free.
-Not all of these museums are free all the time, so make sure to check for details about dates and times.
+(Not all the museums offer free admission every day so make sure to check for details about dates and times).

 Photo courtesy of The Franklin Institute